How Long Do Solar Panels Last? (And How to Extend Their Life)

 Myth: A 25-year warranty equals the panel’s lifespan.

-Fact: This is a crucial point of confusion for many consumers.
-A manufacturer’s 25-year warranty is not a guarantee of failure after that period; rather, it is a performance guarantee.
-It ensures that the panel will continue to produce a certain percentage of its original rated output (typically 80-85%) after 25 years.
-In reality, a high-quality solar panel continues to operate and generate clean energy for many years beyond this guaranteed period, making your solar investment even more valuable in the long run.
+Fact: This is a crucial point of confusion… it is a performance guarantee.
+It ensures the panel will continue to produce… (typically 80-85%) after 25 years.
+In reality, a high-quality solar panel continues to operate and generate clean energy for many years beyond this guaranteed period, making your solar system even more reliable in the long run.

 How to Extend the Life of Your Solar Panels